TristanGramsch/TristanGramsch.github.io/_posts/2021-06-04-drugs-are-no-monster.md

 <br> Discern whether or not to believe what their psychiatrist says.
 <br> And whether or not to take the drug they give.
 <br> The drug psychiatrist sometimes force.

+Sources for overdose data are restricted.
+Data is hard to get.
+They give you aggregated data.
+With which you cannot run thorough analyses.
+Drug taking affects us all.
+It statistically common to meet people who consume drugs regularly.
+Opioids like Benzodiazepines.